 - Acting as a social group within the larger congregation

-- Renewing AUUC’s status as an officially recognized welcoming congregation
+- Annually renewing AUUC’s status as an officially recognized welcoming congregation

 Supporting Organizations in Our Community